Weekdays in office are like sitting in your office chair staring at your computer for hours.

 Adjust the brightness and contrast of the monitor so that it is not too bright or too dull to read from and such that the text is clearly and distinctly visible.
 You need to change the background of some documents so that it is comfortable to read, the best contrast is black text on white background, dark text on light background is also acceptable.
 Also, keep the font size as per your convenience.

 LCD is just generally better because it doesn’t have radiation like CRT’s do, also they don’t flicker because the entire screen isn’t constantly updated like they are on CRT’s.
 So eyes experience less strain when I’m looking at an LCD monitor for a prolonged period of time as opposed to CRTs.

 4. Take Frequent Breaks

 Taking breaks is integral for staying motivated, sleeping better, and productivity and also helps your eyes to stay healthy.
-Schedule your breaks be it coffee break or lunch break but every hour you need to take break, so get in a routine of stepping away from your desk for a few minutes each hour.
+Schedule your breaks be it coffee break or lunch break but every hour you need to take a break, so get into a routine of stepping away from your desk for a few minutes each hour.

 5. Blink More often

 When you are working on a computer you tend to blink less.
 Normally people blink 20 times every minute but while working on a computer you tend to reduce the blinking, because of which your eyes tend to dry our and strained so blink every five seconds.
 Take frequent breaks like after every 20 minutes to get your eyes to blink naturally and get re-moisturized.

 Adjust the illumination of your environment as eyes get strained by excessively bright light either from outdoor sunlight coming in through a window or from harsh interior lighting.
 When you use a computer, your ambient lighting should be about half as bright as that typically found in most offices.